SebastianLiando/amr-web-gui-schaeffler/amr-web-app/README.md

 npm start
 ```

 This will spin up the development server.
-Navigate to http://localhost:3000 to view the web page.
+A browser tab should be opened for you.
+If not, navigate to http://localhost:3000 to view the web page.

 ### Running the Unit Tests